texadactyl/rpi_clock/README.md

 GETTING STARTED

 The starting point with this project is the docs/preparation_notes.txt file.
 Just follow the instructions of this note.

 Feel free to contact richard.elkins@gmail.com for inquiries and issues, especially if you find any bugs.
 I'll respond as soon as I can.

 Richard Elkins
 Dallas, Texas, USA, 3rd Rock, Sol

+P.S.
+Admittedly, there seems to be other 3.5" TFT display products which do NOT require special drivers as of the lastest Raspbian during 2017 (more desirable IMO).
+In fact, the Quimat product might too.
+I just got caught in the middle!
+Some time in the future, I might try it without the Quimat-supplied driver software.